Doing Business 2014 Data Notes

 Data challenges and revisions

 Most laws and regulations underlying the Doing Business data are available on the Doing Business website.
 All the sample questionnaires and the details underlying the indicators are also published on the website.
 Questions on the methodology and challenges to data can be submitted through the website.

-Doing Business publishes 9,620 indicators each year.
-To create these indicators, the team measures more than 57,000 data points, each of which is made available on the Doing Business website.
+Doing Business publishes 10,584 indicators (56 indicators per country) each year.
+To create these indicators, the team measures more than about 58,000 data points, each of which is made available on the Doing Business website.
 Historical data for each indicator and economy are available on the website, beginning with the first year the indicator or economy was included in the report.
 To provide a comparable time series for research, the data set is back-calculated to adjust for changes in methodology and any revisions in data due to corrections.
 The website also makes available all original data sets used for background papers.
-The correction rate between Doing Business 2012 and Doing Business 2013 is 8.6%.
+The correction rate between Doing Business 2013 and Doing Business 2014 is 8.6%.

 Governments submit queries on the data and provide new information to Doing Business.
 During the Doing Business 2014 production cycle the team received 82 such queries from governments.